vamsiy2001/Optimizing-Sentiment-Analysis-with-LSTM-BiLSTM-and-GRU-A-Comparative-Deep-Learning-Approach/README.md

 Through this comparison, we aim to identify the most effective model for sentiment analysis tasks, providing valuable insights into optimizing sentiment prediction for both short and long textual content.

+## 📊 Datasets

+The datasets used in this study are publicly available, and we used them to train and evaluate the models.
+The details of the datasets are as follows:

+- **IMDB Movie Review Dataset**: This dataset contains 50,000 movie reviews from IMDB.
+It provides a binary sentiment classification task (positive or negative) and is well-known for its usefulness in sentiment analysis tasks.
+You can access the dataset here: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews.

+- **TripAdvisor Hotel Review Dataset**: This dataset contains 20,000 hotel reviews from TripAdvisor, which are typically more diverse and informal.
+It is suitable for sentiment analysis tasks involving more nuanced text.
+The dataset can be downloaded from here: https://www.kaggle.com/datasets/andrewmvd/trip-advisor-hotel-reviews

 ## 🌟 Project Highlights

 - **Model Comparison**: A head-to-head evaluation of LSTM, BiLSTM, and GRU, focusing on key metrics such as accuracy, precision, recall, and F1-score.